Can progesterone help relieve menopause symptoms? Why can’t you lose weight on a ketogenic diet? And can keto help with neurodegenerative conditions?

 Can progesterone help relieve menopause symptoms?

-I am 60.
-I had a partial hysterectomy at age 29.
-I suffered from migraines from age 18 to 50.
-They stopped when I began topical progesterone.
-Later, I was given topical estrogen cream, but it didn’t help the hot flashes at all.
+I am 60 years old, and I had a partial hysterectomy at age 29.
+I suffered from migraines from age 18 to 50, and they stopped when I began topical progesterone.
+Later, I took topical estrogen cream, but it didn’t help the hot flashes at all.
 You don’t recommend progesterone, but what if the saliva tests show I am low in it?

-Good questions, Bobbie.
-Progesterone is not needed except to prepare the uterus for pregnancy.
-It is absent in menopause and in the first two weeks of every cycle during the reproductive years.
-If it was necessary women would really be in trouble.
-If I measure progesterone in any menopausal patient it will be extremely low.
-That is normal…..not abnormal and does not require replacement.
-Progesterone does cover up symptoms such as headaches, hot flashes, night sweats etc, so women “feel better” when they are on it and think that they are healthier.
-Without needed estrogen, the hormone that truly treats the problem, deterioration in all body systems continues despite the progesterone “cover-up.”
+If I measure progesterone in any menopausal patient, it will be extremely low.
+That is normal and does not require replacement.
+Progesterone does cover up symptoms such as headaches, hot flashes, night sweats, etc., so women “feel better” when they are on it and thus think that they are healthier.
+Without needed estrogen, the hormone that genuinely treats the problem, deterioration can continue despite the progesterone “cover-up.”

-Saliva testing for progesterone and estrogen has been shown to be very inconsistent and vastly less accurate than blood testing.
+Saliva testing for progesterone and estrogen is very inconsistent and vastly less accurate than blood testing.

-Estrogen topical cream, promoted primarily by the same people who believe in progesterone as the cure-all, is extremely inconsistent in delivering adequate and consistent serum levels of estradiol.
-Many creams are mostly estriol and estrone which are 1000X and 100X respectively, LESS effective than estradiol in controlling symptoms.
-You need estrogen delivered in a consistent way with blood monitoring of the estradiol levels (make sure estradiol).
+Estrogen topical cream is inconsistent in delivering adequate and consistent serum levels of estradiol.
+Many creams are mostly estriol and estrone, 1000X and 100X LESS effective than estradiol in controlling symptoms.
+You need estrogen delivered consistently with blood monitoring of the estradiol levels (make sure it’s estradiol).
 The appropriate range is 60-200 or so depending on age.

 Can’t lose weight in ketosis

-Please help me.
-I lost just over 100 lbs (45 kg) on the low carb South Beach diet in my late 20s, so I know the low carb lifestyle works.
-I gained back approximately 30 pounds (14 kg) after being hospitalized for 8 days due to severe asthma and treated with high dose steroids for a couple months.
-I kept the rest of the weight off, and it’s been over 15 years.
+I lost just over 100 pounds (45 kilos) on the low-carb South Beach diet in my late 20s, so I know the low-carb lifestyle works.
+I gained back approximately 30 pounds (14 kilos) after being hospitalized for eight days due to severe asthma and being treated with high-dose steroids for a couple of months.
+I kept the rest of the weight off, and it’s been over 15 years since then.

 Will the keto diet help with neurodegenerative conditions?

-I have been told that the keto diet will help prevent neurodegenerative conditions getting worse, however most of what is on this site is information for weight loss.
-I’m wondering will this website help me in the neurodegenerative condition area and if so is it the same approach to the recipes?
+I have been told that the keto diet will help prevent neurodegenerative conditions from worsening.
+However, most of what’s on this site is information about weight loss.
+I’m wondering will this website help me in the neurodegenerative condition area, and if so, is it the same approach to the recipes?

 Yes, the brain is very sensitive and responsive to ketosis.
-In certain situations, the recovery may be slow and some permanent damage will be irreversible.
+In certain situations, the recovery may be slow.